Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz lemon-lime soda

-Mix vodka and fruit punch in a mason jar with ice.
-Top with soda.
-Garnish with an orange slice.
-This sweet drink goes down easy and tastes like summer.
+Mix vodka and punch in a mason jar over ice.
+Top with soda, garnish with orange.
+Sweet, easy, and tastes like summer.

 • 4 oz fruit punch